 You know, logistics is not the most exciting topic, right?
 But the awesome thing about Lojistic is we make shipping fun.
 If you walk around the office, you'll see lots of smiles, you'll see high fives, you'll see people enjoying what they do.
 And what that translates to is happy employees translates to happy customers.
 Recently, we wrapped up a very large project for a very big shipper.
 And what did we do?
 We went and celebrated last Friday.
 We closed the offices down at 3:30 p.m. and went and had drinks as a company.
 You know, that's what we do here.
 We make shipping fun.

-So how do you get started with Lojistic?
-I'm not asking for you to sign up for any of our services, I'm not asking you to take my word.
-All you need to do is go to our website, lojistic.com, and create your own account.
-You can then connect your carriers.
+All you need to do is go to our website, lojistic.com, and create your own account, and then connect your carriers.
 You can see and experience for yourself what it's like to be a Lojistic customer.
-We obsess over helping companies save money on shipping and reduce shipping costs.
-You can get a feel for that when you create an account.
 Right away, you can see cost savings opportunities the platform identifies for you and potentially start filing for late shipments we’ve identified on your account.